 These Vegan Baked Tofu Nuggets are the perfect meat-free nugget for baby led weaning (BLW), picky toddlers and kids who LOVE the dip their food in sweet sauce 😉

 I’ve made chicken nuggets before (and my kid LOVED those).
-I’ve also made everything bagel tofu nuggets for the ground ups who are OBSESSED with everything but the bagel spice like me.
-But these tofu nuggets are just PERFECTION.
-They’re baked (no frying required), and really crispy, AND they’re packed with nutrition from the combination of flax, whole grains and tofu.
+I’ve also made everything bagel tofu nuggets for the grown ups who are OBSESSED with everything but the bagel spice like me.
+But these tofu nuggets are just PERFECTION and a must for any and all nugget lovers.

 Extra firm Tofu– If you’re not used to working with a lot of tofu, it’s really important that you SQUEEZE the excess liquid out.
 That means pressing the tofu on a baking sheet lined with towels and putting heavy items on top to get some of the excess moisture out.
 I also like to rip the tofu into pieces rather than cut them into cubes to make them look even more like REAL chicken nuggets.